Got a knee replacement?

 Within 6 to 12 weeks, you should be able to progress to one crutch walking.
 Make sure you hold your single crutch on the correct side…

-Using stairs can be very intimidating..
-Unfortunately, for some, using stairs is not an option.
-The following videos will show you how to use stairs safely with you crutches whether there is a banister or not.
+Using stairs can be very intimidating.
+The following videos will show you how to use stairs safely with your crutches, whether there is a bannister or not.

-Don’t forget, when going upstairs, use good leg first, bad leg next and finally sticks.
+When going upstairs, use the good leg first, the bad leg next and then the sticks.

-When going downstairs, it is sticks first, bad leg next and finally good leg.
+When going downstairs, it is sticks first, the bad leg next and then the good leg.

 Going upstairs